ios-boop/Private/UI/example.md

 end)

 --[[
-<string1> - The name of the Button
+<string1> - The name of the Button.
-<function1> - The function when Button is pressed
+<function1> - The function when Button is pressed.
 ]]
 ```